 The School has well-established procedures to support ECTs and is the regional hub for ISTIP ECT induction.
 The School also aims to offer teaching staff joining the school without a teaching qualification the opportunity to develop their teaching craft and reflect on their professional practice though a structured programme of training and support.
 For such colleagues, the school offers the Waynflete Teaching Certificate, which may ultimately lead to Oualified Teacher Status through the Assessment Only route offered by the University of Reading.

 Application Process

-Candidates wanting to apply to this vacancy should complete and submit the online application form no later than Midday on Friday 21st March 2025.
+Candidates wanting to apply to this vacancy should submit the documentation outlined below no later than Midday on Monday 13th January 2025.

 Documentation